connect2x-de/trixnity-messenger/README.md

 where `MyMatrixClient` is a `@Composable` function that gets the `RootViewModel` as a parameter.

 Now you are ready to react to different states of the routing in the `RootViewModel`.

+You can always look into the [example Compose app](./trixnity-messenger-compose-app) or [Tammy](https://tammy.connect2x.de) as a reference for a Compose multiplatform messenger implementation of Trixnity Messenger.

 ### Multi profiles/tenancy